-Even though Maine is considered a permitless state, Maine does still issues permits.
-While our online training program may not allow you to apply for Maine permit/license to carry, residents of Maine can utilize our online training program to apply for a Virginia Non Resident Carry Permit/License to ADD to the number of states they can carry in than with Maine’s permit alone.
+Even though Maine is considered a permit-less state, Maine issues permits to both residents and nonresidents.
+While our online training program may not allow you to apply for Maine permit/license to carry, residents of Maine can utilize our online training program to apply for a New Hampshire Nonresident Carry Permit/License to ADD to the number of states they can carry in than with Maine’s permit alone.

-Our online training course will allow you to apply for your Virginia Non Resident Carry Permit/License which is not honored in Maine for residents and non-residents, but may assist you in gaining a permit in Maine as well as be honored in many other states.
+Our online training course will allow you to apply for your New Hampshire Nonresident Carry Permit/License.
+This is not honored in Maine for residents and nonresidents, but may assist you in gaining a permit in Maine as well as behonored in many other states.

 Maine Concealed Carry Permit

 Yes.
-You will NOT be applying for your permit in the state you reside.
-This is for you to obtain a Virginia Non Resident Carry Permit/License which is accepted in many states as a valid concealed carry permit, but NOT in Maine.
-This is good for recoprocity to other states only for Maine residents and non-residents.
+You will NOT be applying for your permit in Maine.
+This is for you to obtain a New Hampshire Nonresident Carry Permit/License which is accepted in many states as a valid concealed carry permit, but NOT in Maine.
+This is valid reciprocity with other states only for Maine residents and nonresidents.

 This class/training is only valid for one year before you apply for your permit.
 If you do not apply within one year, your training will not be valid and you will have to retake training per state law.